The Art of Creating a Perfect PR Pitch

 woman in white suit flicking through design magazines

-Understanding the audience breakdown of each key title and the demographics they are targeting is crucial in media pitching.
+Understanding the audience breakdown of each key title and the demographics they are targeting is crucial in a media PR pitch.
 This understanding allows us to tailor our approach, adapt to each audience type, and make slight adjustments to language and content.
 Such tailored pitches significantly increase our chances of being considered by journalists.

 As PR professionals, we must wear two hats - that of a marketer and a journalist.
-We pitch our ideas as though we’re writing the finished article, ensuring our pitches are compelling and newsworthy.
+We pitch our ideas as though we’re writing the finished article, ensuring our pitches are compelling and newsworthy – simply put, create perfect pitches.

 Most in-house editorial teams have only a handful of full-time staff and manage over 500 daily emails.
 We make sure ours land in the inboxes of exactly the right people.
 It’s a waste of our time and the journalists' time if we’re not being considered in our outreach.